davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ### Step 2,5 - Rollback

 Imagine that something goes wrong, we know that this never happens but just in case.
-We can do a very `quick rollback` just undoing the change in the `Products` online service.
+We can do a very `quick rollback` just by undoing the change in the `Products` online service.
 But, are we sure that with all the pressure that we will have at this moment, we will find the right service and change the label to the right color?
 Let's move this pressure to the pipeline.
 We can have a pipeline for rollback.
 ```
 oc create -f 2-pipelinerun-products-switch-rollback.yaml -n gitops
 ```